sandyschumann/sandyschumann.github.io/README.md

 I am a Lecturer (Assistant Professor) at University College London, [Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
-My current research examines the interplay between (social) media/technology and hate, extremism, as well as radicalisation.
+My current research examines the interplay between (social) media/information/communication/technology and hate/(violent) extremism/radicalisation in different permutations.
 I take an interdisciplinary approach and work in the borderlands of communication science, social psychology, and terrorism studies.
 I am also passionate about meta-research, improving research methods and analyses procedures in extremism and terrorism studies.
 In the past, I have studied risk factors of radicalisation more broadly, computer-mediated intergroup contact, and online collective action.

 I am keen to translate my research into policy and practice.
-Doing so, I advise governments (e.g., UK Commission on Countering Extremism, UAE Ministry of Culture and Knowledge Development) and collaborate with civil society organisations to conduct impact evaluations.
+Doing so, I advise governments (e.g., UK Commission on Countering Extremism, UAE Ministry of Culture and Knowledge Development) and collaborate with civil society organisations, such as [Soliya](https://soliya.net/impact), to conduct impact evaluations.

 I serve as the program director of the MSc Countering Extremist Crime and Terrorism.
 Furthermore, I am the module convenor of the undergraduate course 'Terrorism' and the post-graduate module 'Online Hate Crime and Extremism'.